 e) Return Ratio.
 The clients need to feel they are getting more benefits in comparison to the costs they pay for the service.
 For example, can they make an additional $50,000 this year from your $12,000 service?
 Or do they continue to lose $2000 each month because of a problem that you can resolve for $6000?
 How can you clearly define your solution to their problem and what’s possible once that problem is solved?
 Emphasize those things to differentiate your brand from your counterparts.

 f) Increase your profit margin.
 Over time you’ll gain expertise.
 As your level of service improves, you attract better clients.
 Don’t postpone increasing the price of your packages.
 This is the easiest way to increase your profits.
 And remember, continue to remove any unnecessary services in your business.

 5. Test and Execute

 A basic principle contributes to your success: execute and insight.
 Continue to modify your packages until you get it right.
 Study successful accounting firms to learn about their growth journey.
 Remain open minded to new ideas.

 Always pay attention to your client’s needs, wants and desires.
 Regularly update your packages.
 As technology develops, add in new ways to deliver your services that are faster and less expensive.
 It’s your job to educate your clients about how your packages solve their specific problems.
 Your value lies in what you know, not what you do.

 Are you tired of being a slave to your accounting practice?
-Follow these recommendations to productize your services, and grow your bank account.
+Follow these recommendations to package your accounting services, and grow your bank account.
 Discover how to attract high value clients who happily pay your fees.
 Right NOW claim your FREE RESOURCE to double your income while working half the time.